Annual Report

 9,015

-mothers receiving breastfeeding support and vaccine/health education
+mothers received breastfeeding support and health education

 2,570

-clients entered in OC Children’s Screening Registry
+children’s records entered in the OC Children’s Screening Registry

 Budget Item | Program | Catalytic |